Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

    * - XML Child Element
      - Description

+   * - <CategoryExpression>
+     - Specifies the local category expression specified on the Definition

+       See `CategoryExpression Format`_.

    * - <CategoryInfo>
      - Specifies the local category constraints specified on the Definition

        See `CategoryInfo Format`_.
+       **Note** - This is an old style format - please use CategoryExpression elements instead

    * - <ItemDefinitions>
      - Defines the items contained within the attributes generated